Project Horus Member Payload Launch Program

 Disclaimer

-We’ve been doing high-altitude balloon launches for about 8 years now, have an excellent recovery track record, and will do whatever we can (including delaying a launch) to make the flight a successful one.
+We’ve been doing high-altitude balloon launches for over 13 years now, have an excellent recovery track record, and will do whatever we can (including delaying a launch) to make the flight a successful one.
 However, there is always a chance of something going wrong, and your payload ending up in the drink, in an inaccessible location, or interstate.

 We take no responsibility if your payload is lost!